 An explosion proof lamp is a sealed lighting fixture designed to contain internal sparks or explosions and prevent them from igniting surrounding flammable gases or dust.

-Will it still remain sealed and safe after years of heat, vibration, and corrosion?
+That’s the official definition.
+But in real facilities, the concern is more practical: Will it still remain sealed and safe after years of heat, vibration, and corrosion?

 From my experience working on refinery retrofits and chemical plant upgrades over the past decade, most failures don’t come from design flaws on paper—they come from how materials behave after 12–24 months in the field.